This past week, a miracle took place within our home: I hung picture frames on the wall!

 Four days later, I achieved the results I wanted:

 Now, I know things look a little wonky because some frames are empty or on their side, but I only said that I hung frames.
 Nowhere did I mention actually finishing this project.

 Anywho, what I was able to accomplish was the placement of the frames and that was really the bulk of the battle.
 If it’s the bulk of your battle, too, then here are a few Pinterest tips that really hit the nail on the head.

 Don’t feel like spending money on fancy hooks?

 Solution: Use the pop top off of a soda can instead!

 *1 screw with a head larger that the bottom hole of the pop top

 Measure and mark the center of the frame.
 Screw pop top to frame.
 Done!

 There is nothing more frustrating or time consuming than failing to hang a picture in the exact spot that you want it.

-Solution: Apply toothpaste to the back of the frame to mark the spot on the wall!
+Solution: Apply toothpaste or gel to the back of the frame to mark the spot on the wall!